 The most important thing you should know is that oncology social workers are available to you, even after you’ve completed treatment.
-Even better news?
+The even better news?
 They are often provided to you at no cost through your cancer treatment center or community-based cancer organizations.

 As the survivor, you set the pace.
 You can meet with an oncology social worker once or twice to get help with something specific, like sorting out an insurance claim.
 Or, you can meet with an oncology social worker regularly to discuss challenges you’re facing, such as coming to terms with changes to your body or your marriage.